Dual Numbers for Arbitrary Order Automatic Differentiation

-Here, the function name in italics indicates the dual version of the original function.
-It is important to note that this function is not the general dual version for the ``$\sin$'' function, as $z$ is a complex number.
-To construct the general dual version we need to be able of computing $sin (g)$ for $g=g_0+\epsilon_1\,g_1$ a dual number.
-Setting $g(z+\epsilon_1)$ = $g_0+g_1\epsilon_1$ and evaluating in the Taylor series expansion for the function $f$, we have
+Here, the italicized function name denotes the dual version of the original function.
+This expression, however, corresponds only to the special case in which the argument is $z+\epsilon_1$, with $z$ a complex number.
+To construct the general dual extension, consider a dual number $g = g_0 + g_1\,\epsilon_1$.
+Substituting this expression into the Taylor expansion of an analytic function $f$, we obtain